Server Side Validation

 Prev Next

 This article will show you how to use server-side validation to validate form fields.
-This will allow you to call the endpoint once prior to submission and once before your workflow begins.
+This will allow you to call the endpoint once before submission and once before your workflow begins.
 You can use a Custom URL or a Hosted API to use in validation.

 An example use case could be for validating an address within your desired state or postcode.